Tyrann Mathieu: Professional career

+Pre-draft

-Prior to the 2012 season, Mathieu was ranked as the third best cornerback prospect in the upcoming 2013 NFL Draft by NFL analyst Chad Reuter.
-On November 29, 2012, Mathieu stated his intentions to enter the 2013 NFL Draft.
+Prior to the 2012 season, Mathieu was ranked as the third best cornerback prospect in the upcoming 2013 NFL draft by NFL analyst Chad Reuter.
+On November 29, 2012, Mathieu stated his intentions to enter the draft.
 Mathieu attended the NFL Combine and completed all of the combine and positional drills.
 On March 28, 2013, Mathieu attended LSU's pro day, but chose to stand on his combine numbers and only performed positional drills.
 He was projected to be a second or third round pick by the majority of NFL draft experts and scouts.
 At the conclusion of the pre-draft process, Mathieu was ranked as the tenth best cornerback prospect in the draft by DraftScout.com.

 Arizona Cardinals

-The Arizona Cardinals selected Mathieu in the third round (69th overall) of the 2013 NFL Draft.
+The Arizona Cardinals selected Mathieu in the third round (69th overall) of the 2013 NFL draft.
 Mathieu was the sixth safety drafted in 2013.
 On April 26, 2013, it was reported that Cardinals' head coach Bruce Arians stated that Mathieu would be playing free safety although it was widely expected he would play slot cornerback coming out of college.